Cosby Accuser Offers Smiles in Tearful Assault Testimony

 Constand said she left, telling the married comedian: “I’m not here for that.
 I don’t want that.”

+Though the trial has not touched on Constand’s sexual orientation, her attorneys noted in 2015 filings that Constand was dating a woman at the time Cosby assaulted her.

+As Cosby himself testified when being deposed for the 2005 civil case with Constand, he did not learn she was gay until that year when police informed him.

-Still, Constand continued to have contact with Cosby.
+Constand testified Tuesday about why she continued to have contact with Cosby.
 “I trusted him,” she said, “and I wasn’t scared of him in any way.”

-From her seat in the witness stand, Constand smiled directly at Cosby as she talked about trips she took with Cosby to New York.
+From her seat in the witness stand, Constand smiled directly at Cosby as she talked about trips she took with him to New York.
 Cosby covered Constand’s expenses on these trips, but she testified that she did not stay in his room.

 Constand also accepted Cosby’s invitation to join him for a performance at the Fox Woods casino in Connecticut.
 She recalled having dinner with Cosby and the casino manager in Cosby’s room.
 Though she returned to her room after dinner, Cosby summoned her back that night.